BA cancels flights from London as global IT outage causes chaos

 "It's a complete nightmare.
 There's just hundreds and thousands of people accumulating in the departures bit," Roshni Burt, who was flying from Heathrow to Bahrain with her young son, told Reuters.

-She arrived at the airport at 7.30am GMT, queued for hours at the check-in where the baggage drop-off system stopped working and then waited at the departure gate for two hours until passengers were told the flight was cancelled.
+She arrived at the airport at 0730 GMT, queued for hours at the check-in, where the baggage drop-off system stopped working, and then waited at the departure gate for two hours until passengers were told the flight was cancelled.

 All the affected passengers were corralled through a single gate so they could go back through border checks and then re-book flights.

 "We are now in a massive scrum trying to get to this gate.
-BA staff didn't know what's going on," she said.
+BA staff didn't know what's going on," Burt said.
 "Border control aren't going to be able to deal with all these people.
 I don't know what's going to happen."

 BA is the latest airline to be hit by computer problems.
 Last month Germany's Lufthansa and Air France suffered a global system outage which prevented them from boarding passengers.